-Proposing an amendment to article five of the constitution, in relation to the organization of state departments and agencies and repealing sections two and three of such article thereof, and renumbering sections four, six and seven of such article as sections three, four and five, respectively

-Section 1.
-Resolved (if the Assembly concur).
-That sections two and three of article five of the constitution are hereby repealed and a new section two of article five inserted therein, in lieu thereof, to read as follows:
+Proposing an amendment to article five of the constitution, in rel-ation to the organization of state departments and agencies and repealing sections two and three of such article thereof. and re-numbering sections four, six and seven of such article as sections three, four and five, respectively Section 1.
+Resolved (if the Assembly concur), That sections two and three of article five of the constitution are hereby repealed and a new section two of article five inserted therein, in lieu there-of, to read as follows:

-§ 2.
+The legislature may by law § 2.
 The legislature may by law establish, reorganize or abolish the departments and agencies of the state, except as otherwise provided in this constitution, and may by law change the names of the departments referred to in this constitution.
-The governor may also exercise such powers by submitting plans for such purposes to the legislature in regular session on or before the first day of February in any year, and every such plan shall become effective as law on the date specified therein unless either the senate or assembly, within sixty calendar days of such submission, by resolution of amajority of the members elected thereto, has disapproved the same.
+The governor may also exercise such powers by submitting plans for such purposes to the legislature is regular session on or before the first day of February in any year, and every such plan shall become effective as law on the date specified therein unless either the senate or assembly. cither the senate or assembly, within sixty calendar days of such submission, by resolution of a majority of the members elected thereto, has disapproved the same.

 § 2.
-Resolved (if the Assembly concur), That section four of article five be renumbered to be section three, and sections six and seven of such article be renumbered sections four and five respectively.
+Resolved (if the Assembly concur), That section four of article five he renumbered to be section three; and sections six and seven of such article be renumbered sec-tions four and five, respectively.

-4 3.
-Resolved if the Assembly concur.
-That the foregoing amendment be referred to the first regular legislative session convening after the next succeeding general election of members of the assembly and in conformity with section one of article nineteen of the constitution, be published for three months previous to the time of such election.
+§ 3.
+Resolved (if the Assembly concur), That the foregoing amendment be referred to the first regular legislative session convening after the next succeeding general election of members of the as-sembly and, in conformity with secof article nineteen of the constitution, be published for three months previous to the time of such election.

-PROPOSED AMENDMENT NUMBER THREE CONCURRENT RESOLUTION OF THE SENATE AND ASSEMBLY Proposing an amendment to article six of the constitution in relation to vesting jurisdiction to hear and determine certain violations of law, other than felonies and misdemeanors, in nonjudicial bodies
+PROPOSED AMENDMENT NUMBER THREE CONCURRENT RESOLUTION OF

+THE SENATE AND ASSEMBLY Proposing an amendment to article six of the constitution, in rela-tion to vesting jurisdiction to hear and determine certain violations of law, other than fel-onies and misdemeanors, in non-judicial bodies